Feyisayo0g/Advanced-SQL-GlowRex-User-Journey-Analysis/README.md

 A Comprehensive Report on User Engagement and Operational Efficiency

 ### Introduction
-HealthTech Company, a leader in dermatological care, offers personalized skincare through telehealth appointments and quarterly product deliveries.
+GlowRex, a leader in dermatological care, offers personalized skincare through telehealth appointments and quarterly product deliveries.
 The goal of this project is to analyze the user journey from sign-up to their first appointment and first Rx order, identifying key metrics and potential operational delays.
-This analysis will help the healthtech company improve user engagement, enhance service efficiency, and ultimately increase revenue by providing actionable insights into user behavior.
+This analysis will help GlowRex improve user engagement, enhance service efficiency, and ultimately increase revenue by providing actionable insights into user behavior.

 ### Methodology
 - Data Collection: Data was collected from the SQLII database, RAW_DATA schema, which includes the users, appointments, and rx_orders tables.